 Let’s say you’re working remotely and need to access sensitive data on the private servers of the company.
 Well, using an insecure public network can put your company at stake.
 With a VPN, a user can access a closed system and share data remotely through the public networks.
 VPNs acts more like firewall protection on the data in your computer; one can safely hide internet activity.
 While a VPN protection technically works as a Wide Area Network, the front end retains the same functionality.
 Hence, you’re assured of online protection.

-VPN & Internet provider
+VPN and Internet provider

-Perhaps you’re wondering, does a VPN protect you from internet provider?
 Better still, why VPNs have grown enormous popularity with corporations as a way of securing sensitive data during remote connections?
 Well, a VPN is a combination of a dedicated connection and encryption protocol which generates a virtual P2P connection.
 Even though some unscrupulous individuals would sniff into some of the transmitted data, it is impossible to pass the encryption.

 Establishing a secure connection is quite easy.
 You’ll first need to connect to the public internet through an ISP.
 Then, you’ll initiate a VPN connection with a company using the client software.